Pocket K No. 6: Bt Insect Resistant Technology

 Current Status of Bt Technology

-At the end of 2011, an estimated 23.9 million hectares of land were planted with crops containing the Bt gene.
-The following table shows the countries that have commercialized Bt crops, from 1996 to 2011.
+At the end of 2018, an estimated 23.7 million hectares of land were planted with crops containing the Bt gene.
+The following table shows the countries that have commercialized Bt crops (with single and stacked genes) and its products, from 1996 to 2019.

 - 2004.
 Essential Biosafety.
 Agriculture and Biotechnology Strategies, Inc.